sohyeonhwang/wikipi/README.md

 ... have been corrected but should be corrected with each generation of regex.

 ### regex plus wptitle
 This only applies for enwiki, eswiki, and frwiki.
 Note that this means that the giant regex for those language editions have also changed.
 The new output can be found in <code>../regex/allregex_plus</code>.
 This output was created with <code>regex_plus_generator.pl</code>.
 Then task lists for the three language editions were generated again.

+New giant regexes for enwiki, eswiki, and frwiki are saved in: <code>../giant-regexes/LANG_all_plus_giant.txt</code>

+As in the previous regex generation:
+* The perl regex scripts generates regexes that starts with: <code>(?^:</code>.
+The ^ causes an error in Python, which is what is used in other data extraction.
+The regex should end with '\b)'.
+The former has been corrected, the latter has been integrated into the code generation so it doesn't need to be manualyl added.
+* UNSURE IF THIS IS TRUE: In the giant regexes, the ':' is placed in a way that causes error, same as '?' at the end.
+Placement of ':' needs to be fixed and '?' needs to be deleted.
+* The giant regex should end with '\b)'.
+This is currently done but must be manually added if the giant regex is generated again.

 ## batch_tasklists: task list construction for running wikiq on hyak
 Now that we have (1) the raw data and (2) the regexes, we can use [wikiq](https://wiki.communitydata.science/Wikiq) to parse the dump files and generate tabular datasets from the dumpfiles.
 I helped build extended functionality onto the tool (pattern matching) to do this.
 I had to correct some bugs.
 These are not merged to master yet, just on regex_scanner branch of wikiq's git.
 That's the version I have on my file set-up in hyak for this project.

 A modification on wikiq that's in the local version for this project is adding the <code>re.I</code> flag in the <code>re.compile</code>:<br/>
-<code>#: </code>
+<code>133:         self.pattern = re.compile(pattern,re.IGNORECASE)</code>

 To run this, I would want to run a task lsit in parallel on hyak on <code>any_machine</code>.